-The following changes were made after the City Council reviewed the five-year forecast at their April 22, 2025, workshop:
+The following changes were made after the City Council reviewed the five-year forecast at their April 22, 2025, workshop and are incorporated in the previous total expenditure analysis:

 - \$198,771 increased personnel cost for the Fire Department (as presented to the City Council on May 13, 2025) The addition of 4.40 part-time FTE positions was conceptually approved by the City Council at a May 13, 2025, workshop.
-Said additional positions are recommended to be phased in with 3.82 FTEs (\$181,696) being included in the FY26 Proposed Budget, while the balance of the positions is planned to be added to the FY27 Budget (\$17,075).
+Said additional positions were recommended to be phased in with 3.82 FTEs (\$181,696) being included in the FY26 Proposed Budget, while the balance of the positions is planned to be added to the FY27 Budget (\$17,075).
 The new positions will address maintenance needs and indirectly address call response time and recruitment/retention of volunteer firefighters.